 The battle royale formula is simple – just like in the Japanese novel by Koushun Takami that gave the genre its name – 100 people are dropped onto an island and told to fight to the death with whatever they can find.
 The habitable area slowly recedes, funnelling players closer together until only one is left standing.

 There’re a variety of game modes.
 Solo, duo and squads pit you against the rest of the playing field on your own or with up to three friends.
-While rotating special game modes like Blitz – which increases loot drops and reduces the play area more quickly – or 50v50 grand battles liven up the format in slower seasons.
+While rotating special game modes, weekly challenges, or 50v50 grand battles liven up the format in slower weeks.

 What separates Fortnite from other games in the battle royale genre, other than its now massive playerbase, are its crafting mechanics, which let you break down scenery and create cover on the fly.